 Intellectual property rights relating to the project results belong to the consortium.
-The provisions of section 2.2.2.
-"Collaborations with undertakings" of the Community framework for state aid for research and development and innovation 2022 apply to collaborations between commercial companies and research institutions.
+The provisions of the Community framework for state aid for research and development and innovation, 2014/C 198/01, apply to collaborations between commercial companies and research institutions.